Contrast-Security-OSS/docs/content/user/libraries/license/Library-licenses.md

 To find libraries with specific licenses, use the filter for the grid.
 Select the **Advanced** link above the grid, and expand the **Libraries** section to see a list of all of the library licenses used in your organization.

+Open Source license display is available to OSS customers only.
+Contact your Organization Admin to enable OSS.

 ### Export

 License details for each library are also included in any CSV or XML files exported from the Contrast UI.
 To read how to export library data, see [Manage Libraries](user-libraries.html#manage-lib).